asa136, a C code which divides M points in N dimensions into K clusters so that the within-clusters sum of squares is minimized, by Hartigan and Wong.

 This is actually a fairly hard problem.
 Most algorithms do reasonably well, but cannot guarantee that the best solution has been found.
 It is very common for algorithms to get stuck at a solution which is merely a "local minimum".
 For such a local minimum, every slight rearrangement of the solution makes the energy go up; however a major rearrangement would result in a big drop in energy.

 A simple algorithm for the problem is known as "H-Means".
 It alternates between two procedures:

 A more sophisticated algorithm, known as "K-Means", takes advantage of the fact that it is possible to quickly determine the decrease in energy caused by moving a point from its current cluster to another.
 It repeats the following procedure:

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-ASA058, a C library which carries out the K-means algorithm for clustering data.
+asa058, a C code which carries out the K-means algorithm for clustering data.

-ASA113, a C library which implements the Banfield and Bassill clustering algorithm using transfers and swaps.
+asa113, a C code which implements the Banfield and Bassill clustering algorithm using transfers and swaps.

 Original FORTRAN77 version by John Hartigan, Manchek Wong; C version by John Burkardt.